USE & CARE

 Cleaning

-Tools should not be put in the dishwasher or soak in water for prolonged periods of time.
-If tools are kept in water too long this will cause the wood to dry and crack.
+Wood products should not be placed in the dishwasher or submerged in water, as this will cause the wood to warp and splinter.

 Trivet - Cleaning Tips:

 Wipe clean with a damp cloth.
-Do not use mineral oil on the trivet.
+Do not use mineral oil.